Meet Mayor Amy Shuler Goodwin

 Goodwin most recently served as the Deputy Secretary of Commerce and Commissioner of Tourism for the State of West Virginia.
 During her tenure, Goodwin launched #GoToWV, which now spans across several social media platforms--including Facebook which consistently ranks within the top three states on engagement.
 Goodwin also set in motion the nationally recognized “Real.” campaign, which showcases real stories and authentic experiences of people living in the Mountain State.
 Longwoods International, one of the world’s leading research firms, credited Goodwin for advances in marketing and advertising West Virginia’s assets and doubling the return on investment within the state Division of Tourism.

 Goodwin served as Communications Director and chief spokesperson for Governor Earl Ray Tomblin and Governor Bob Wise.
-During her career, Goodwin also served as chief spokesperson for a presidential candidate, a congressman and mayor of the City of Charleston.
+During her career, Goodwin also served as chief spokesperson for a presidential candidate, a congressman and of the City of Charleston.

-Goodwin owned and managed a public relations firm, was an anchor and reporter, and taught senior level public relations courses for the Perley Isaac Reed School of Journalism at West Virginia University and the University of Charleston.
+Goodwin owned and managed a public relations firm, was an anchor and reporter, and taught senior level public relations courses the Perley Isaac Reed School of Journalism at West Virginia University and the University of Charleston.

 Goodwin graduated from West Virginia University with a degree in journalism and a minor in political science.
 During her time at West Virginia University, Goodwin served as Vice President of the student body.